littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v5.0.1 (05/??/22) - Yet More Post-Release Fixes
+-Explorer Colonies spawned by Colonial Fiefs empires get a resource boost based on the game year to make them viable (got reports that they collapsed due to not having any unity).

 v5.0.1 (05/12/22) - Post-Release Fixes
 -Removed unneeded warning for Uplift (it uses standard presets).
 -Fixed more lozalization format issues.